-Perfect for pulling a bedroom‘s look together, reflecting your personal style and serving as a home for practical contents, an exquisitely styled nightstand is a must for every bedroom.
+Perfect for pulling a bedroom's look together, reflecting your personal style and serving as a home for practical contents, an exquisitely styled bedside table is a must for every bedroom.
 Unsure whether to style yours with a statement table lamp or an array of accessories?
 Here are our top six ideas on how to style a bedside table for a winning arrangement.

 Image Credit: Spinocchia Freund

 Proportions are everything when it comes to creating a bedside ensemble.
 Using objects of the same size can create a flat look whereas accents of varying heights add a dynamic dimension.
 Tall designs are great for rousing high-impact and drama, while smaller accents introduce balance and a sense of calm.
 Remember that a bedside table is often the last thing you set your eyes on at night and arranging pieces of changing shapes and sizes adds a dose of feng shui, helping to create a harmonious sleep environment.